hakwes/XSocketsDemo1/README.md

 XSocketsDemo1
 =============

-A realtime communication SPA based on XSockets.NET, Wijmo, KnockoutJS and EF CF MSSQL as DataSource
+A realtime communication SPA based on XSockets.NET, Wijmo, KnockoutJS, TwitterBootstrap and EF CF MSSQL as DataSource

 ## What this?
 This project was created on demand from a XSockets.NET user.